Justice for Children - Justice for All

 A group of internationally recognised organisations working on children’s rights issues have partnered to oversee the development of a global initiative with the ultimate aim of achieving justice for all children, without discrimination.

-The paper will highlight the distinct realities of justice for children internationally and inform next steps for the implementation of the UN Sustainable Development Goal 16, which aims to promote peaceful, inclusive societies for sustainable development and provide access to justice for all.
+‘Justice for Children, Justice for All: The Challenge to Achieve SDG16+’ was commissioned by Pathfinders for Peaceful, Just and Inclusive Societies’ Task Force on Justice to highlight the distinct realities of justice for children internationally and inform next steps for the implementation of the UN Sustainable Development Goal 16, which aims to promote peaceful, inclusive societies for sustainable development and provide access to justice for all.

 Key global themes

-The Challenge Paper on Justice for Children will outline the key themes globally where children's rights are not being met, in the context of the justice system, and where justice systems can be better used to prevent injustice to children globally.
-It will target those who determine, design and implement national and local strategy for the promotion of justice for children and young people.
-It will have a strong focus on delivery and aims to inject yet more momentum to bring about policies and programmes that enable rapid improvements for children and young people, in keeping with the UN Convention the Rights of the Child.
+The Call to Action highlights the distinct realities of justice for children internationally and inform next steps for the implementation of the UN Sustainable Development Goal 16, which aims to promote peaceful, inclusive societies for sustainable development and provide access to justice for all.
+It outlines the key themes globally where children's rights are not being met, in the context of the justice system, and where justice systems can be better used to prevent injustice to children globally.
+It targets those who determine, design and implement national and local strategy for the promotion of justice for children and young people.
+It has a strong focus on delivery and aims to inject yet more momentum to bring about policies and programmes that enable rapid improvements for children and young people, in keeping with the UN Convention the Rights of the Child.

 'Leaving no one behind'